isc-projects/perflab/README.md

 Installation
 ------------

-The git repo is at `ssh://repo.isc.org/proj/git/exp/isc-perflab`
+The git repo is at `https://github.com/isc-projects/perflab.git`

-All user configurable settings are in `settings.js`, and should (hopefully) be self explanatory.
+All user configurable settings are in `settings.js`, and should (hopefully) be relatively self explanatory.
 The git repo contains `settings-live.js` which should be symlinked to `settings.js`.
 `named.conf` templates and include files are found in the `config/bind/` sub-directory.

 All server-side third party dependencies can be obtained by running `npm install` which reads the `package.json` file and downloads the required packages.
 The only third party library that is not installed this way is `quip` since there's a bug in the distributed version, so a fixed copy is in our git repo.

 ### MongoDB Setup